navh/amoshebbdotcom/posts/ieee-toronto-government-incentives.typ

 - Avoid fluff
 - Justify funding need

-## SR&ED
+== SR&ED

 Tax credit.
 What's new: CRA review has brought up the "5 Questions", really 2: How did you go about the project?
 Why did you go with this project?
 They want to see a systematic approach and some advancement in knowledge.

-## Clean Economy ITCs
+== Clean Economy ITCs

 There are 6 credits.
 Refundable tax rate is different for each program.
 Some are subject to labor requirements.
 None of this applies to anything I'm doing, but let's talk about:

-- Clean Technology Investment Taxi Credit, these ITCs are very much focused on capital assets.
+- Clean Technology Investment Tax Credit, these ITCs are very much focused on capital assets.
 - Mostly solar panels, heat pumps, etc.
 - Includes industrial zero-emission vehicles, charging stations, and more.

-## Discretionary Program Examples
+== Discretionary Program Examples

 Defined criteria, priorities.